KeshavCreates/SIH-hack/README.md

 ## 📖 Project Description

 ✨ **What the App Does**
-SIH-Hack is an **AI-powered document analysis tool** that helps users quickly understand **Terms & Conditions** or other complex legal documents before signing them.
+TermsGuard is an **AI-powered document analysis tool** that helps users quickly understand **Terms & Conditions** or other complex legal documents before signing them.
 Instead of struggling through pages of jargon, users can upload their document and instantly receive a **clear, simplified breakdown**.

 🔍 **Core Features:**
 - 📂 **Upload Any Document** – Drag & drop PDFs, PNGs, or JPGs containing your Terms & Conditions.